AndreaNaspi/unbumblebee/README.md

 45.147.229.177
 ```

-For further script arguments executes the script with the --help flag:
+For further script arguments execute the script with the --help flag:
 ```
 C:\unbumblebee> python3 unbumblebee.py --help